Indira Jaising: Other

-She had a fellowship at the Institute of Advanced Legal Studies London and has been a visiting Scholar at the Columbia University New York.
+She had a fellowship at the Institute of Advanced Legal Studies in London and has been a visiting Scholar at the Columbia University New York.
 She was a member of the United Nations Committee on the Elimination of Discrimination against Women.
 She was conferred with the Rotary Manav Seva Award in recognition of her services to the nation in fighting corruption and as a champion of the weaker sections of the society.

-She was given the Padma Shree by the President of India in 2005 for her service to the cause of public affairs.
+Jaising was given the Padma Shree by the President of India in 2005 for her service to the cause of public affairs.
 Her husband Anand Grover is a human rights lawyer and designated senior advocate of the Supreme Court.
+In 2018, she was ranked 20th on the list of 50 Greatest Leaders of the World by Fortune magazine.